 Beginning with projects submitted to CFI after January 2012, each Faculty will have an annual internal competition for O&M funding, which will be distributed based on demonstrated need rather than by entitlement.
-Project Leaders are required to apply to the Associate Dean, Research (ADR) of their respective Faculty each April, detailing their O&M needs.
-They must provide adequate justification for O&M funding for the following year, as well as projected O&M expenses for up-to five-years.
-Project Leaders are expected to identify additional sources of revenue that may be used to recover a portion of those O&M costs, the balance of which will be considered by each Faculty committee.
+Project Leaders are required to apply to the Associate Dean, Research (ADR) of their respective Faculty each February, detailing their O&M needs.
+They must provide adequate justification for O&M funding as well as projected O&M expenses for up to five-years.
+Project Leaders are also expected to identify additional sources of revenue that may be used to recover a portion of those O&M costs, the balance of which will be considered by each Faculty committee.
+The Infrastructure Operating Fund allocation process allows researchers to plan for the needs of their projects while allowing the faculties and university flexibility to address areas of greater need.

 Should approved requests exceed available IOF funds, other internal sources of support are committed - as described below in the Section 'Additional Institutional Funds for O&M'.